jajir/jbtree/README.md

 # jblinktree

-It should be easy to use b-link tree implementations.
-B-link tree is thread safe map.
+jblinktree is thread safe implementation of b-link tree.
 Implementations is based on "Efficient Locking for Concurrent Operations on B-Trees" written by Philip L. Lehman and S. Bing Yao at 1981.